 Are there any medical indications for laser/IPL hair removal?

 One indication is ingrown hairs which can become infected.
 The laser is able to penetrate the skin and destroy the ingrown hair.

-1. Androgenic alopecia @ male pattern baldness.
+1. Androgenic alopecia for male pattern baldness.
 Also occurs in women.
 Topical Minoxidil 5% and oral Propecia (only for men) are effective in arresting hair loss and encouraging new hair growth.
 Biostimulation lasers have also been found to be useful.

 2. Alopecia Areata.
 Localised, circumscribed hair loss.
 Thought to be caused by local immune defects in the scalp.
 Occasionally, eyebrows may also be affected.
 Responds well to intralesional steroid injections.

 3. Telogium effluvium.
 In this condition, there is a generalised increase in hair shedding.
 The underlying trigger is a stressful event that caused a shock to the hair follicles, causing an increased proportion of hair follicles to jump from growth stage to resting stage which is the stage before physiological shedding.
 Some common triggers include a systemic illness, psychological stress, a drug reaction, major surgery, crash diets, hormonal upheavals.
 Normal regrowth of hair can be expected in 6-12 months.
 Topical Minoxidil 5% may be helpful.